dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Why

-The lifetime had to be changed to allow a new feature - <xref:Microsoft.EntityFrameworkCore.ModelConfigurationBuilder.DefaultTypeMapping> to affect queries.
+The lifetime had to be changed to allow a new feature - <xref:Microsoft.EntityFrameworkCore.ModelConfigurationBuilder.DefaultTypeMapping> - to affect queries.

 The design-time services lifetimes have been adjusted to match the run-time services lifetimes to avoid errors when using both.

 #### Mitigations

 Use <xref:Microsoft.EntityFrameworkCore.Infrastructure.EntityFrameworkServicesBuilder.TryAdd%2A> to register EF Core services using the default lifetime.
-And only use <xref:Microsoft.EntityFrameworkCore.Infrastructure.EntityFrameworkServicesBuilder.TryAddProviderSpecificServices%2A> for services that are not added by EF.
+Only use <xref:Microsoft.EntityFrameworkCore.Infrastructure.EntityFrameworkServicesBuilder.TryAddProviderSpecificServices%2A> for services that are not added by EF.

 <a name="extensions-caching"></a>